sayez10/ti-economic-equalization-overhaul-mod/README.md

 -Adjusted upkeep cost of armies to be dependent on the host country's tech level.
 Armies have an upkeep of 2 IP per national tech level.

--Research output of a nation rebalanced.
+-Research output of a nation re-balanced.
 A nation no longer receives a flat 7.5 + education monthly research, however its research also increases linearly with population, not at a ^1.1 rate as vanilla.
-The limit of the quadratic scaling with education > 12 (introduced with vanilla pre-0.4.1) has been removed.
-Low democracy (below 5) now reduces research output and the bonus of democracry above 5 on research output has been slightly increased).
+The limit of the quadratic scaling with education > 12 (introduced with vanilla 0.4.1) has been removed.
+Low democracy (below 5) now reduces research output and the bonus of democracy above 5 on research output has been slightly increased).

--A few variables have been made configurable in the UMM settings menu: IP output, research production, and control point cost.
+-A few variables have been made configurable in the Unity Mod Manager settings menu: IP output, research production, and control point cost.

 ### Issues & the State of the Mod
 This mod is sill in an early stage, and bugs, unintended behavior, and imbalances are all but guaranteed.
-If you encounter a bug, or feel strongly that something should be adjusted, either open an issue in this github repo or leave a comment on one of the mirror sites.
+If you encounter a bug, or feel strongly that something should be adjusted, either open an issue in this GitHub repository or leave a comment on one of the mirror sites.

 Current focuses for future updates are: